 Your bodily fluids and tissues may be tested to determine the exact type of bacteria causing the infection.
-This can be done with: Blood culture Skin biopsy and cultures
+This can be done with: Blood or fluid culture Skin biopsy and cultures

 Lymphangitis indicates a spread of the infection.
 Treatment is important to keep the infection from spreading into the blood.

 Your doctor may advise medications, such as: Antibiotics to treat infectionOver-the-counter medications to treat swelling and reduce pain

 Warm compresses may also be advised to reduce swelling and pain.

 Lymphangitis is usually caused by spread from a skin infection.
 If you have a skin infection, follow your doctor’s treatment plan.

 To reduce your risk of getting a skin infection: Keep your skin clean.Apply lotion to dry skin.Take steps to avoid injury to the skin: Wear protective gear in sports.Wear long-sleeved shirts when hiking.Wear sandals when at the beach, rather than going barefoot.Be careful around animals.
 Treat pets with respect to avoid bites.Do not swim in natural waters if you have cuts or sores.If a small cut, bite, or other injury occurs: Clean cuts or scrapes with soap and water.Apply antibiotic ointment.Cover with a bandage or dressing.Do not scratch wounds.Call your doctor right away if the area becomes red or swollen.Seek prompt medical care for larger wounds or bites.If your legs tend to swell, elevate them several times a day.